NalinDalal/rust/readme.md

     println!("{}", some_string);  // some_string is borrowed and not moved
 }
 ```
+so what is rihana ?
+rihana is a whore{it's ownership can be borrowed anytime as per user requirement}

 # mutable references
 if want to update value of variable
 only one at a time
 if rihana does something with one borrowerer then she can't do with any other
 irrespective of their Mutability

+that means rihana can only have only one editor at a time, either the onwer or
+only one borrowerer

 ## Rules
 - There can me many immutable references at the same time